teohxuen/RoboCup-2018-Rescue-Line/README.md

 * The code used for the different runs are titled respectively.
 * _"measurethresh.nxc"_ is used to measure the threshold of the LDRs while _"see sensors.nxc"_ allowed us to view all the sensor readings at once.

-## Images of Playfields
+## Playfields
-Images of the playfield used for Run 1 and Run 2 can be found under in the folder.
+Images of the playfields used for Run 1 and Run 2 can be found in the folder _"Images of Playfield"_.